American Indians in Oklahoma

 American Indians and the Civil War

 Although Oklahoma was not yet a state when the Civil War broke out in 1861, those living in Indian Territory were still greatly affected by it.
 Despite the fact that both the United States government and the Confederate states did not consider American Indians citizens at the time, tribes were still pressured to choose a side.
 This put the recently removed tribes in a very difficult situation.
-Some American Indians, like Cherokee leader Stand Watie, wanted to support the Confederacy and fight against those responsible for his tribe's removal and their mistreatment.
+Some American Indians, like Cherokee Stand Watie, wanted to support the Confederacy and fight against those responsible for his tribe's removal and their mistreatment.
 Still, some wanted to remain loyal to the United States.
 If tribes chose to support the Confederacy, the US government would surely cut off their monthly reservation rations, the food and resources many tribes dearly relied on for survival.
-Because the Confederate Army got to Indian Territory first, most tribes were left without a choice; they must support the Confederacy or face destruction and possibly death.
+Because the Confederate army got to Indian Territory first, most tribes were left without a choice; they must support the Confederacy or face destruction and possibly death.

 Map of Civil War battles near Indian Territory (map courtesy of the Sons of Confederate Veterans-Florida Division).

 Civil War Consequences in Indian Territory